clartaq/clown/README.md

 The intent is to build this into a personal knowledge management system.

-Right now, it only reads a single outline into the program.
-You can make changes and save them though.
-The changes will persist from one run of the program to the next.

 ## Usage

 The program is surprisingly useful even in this primitive state.
 By default, when the program is opened, it will look for and load a file named `World_Domination_Plan.edn`, included in the repository.

 You can make changes to the plan or open any other `.edn` file of the proper format by clicking the `Open` button.
 You can start a new outline using the `New` button.
 (Sorry, no keyboard shortcut yet.)
-You can save at any time by typing `Cmd-S`.
+You can save at any time by typing `Cmd-S` or clicking the `Save` button.

 #### Outliner